 Private/team coaching is permitted.
 See definition of terms below.
 US Sailing may also supply coaches who will be available to all competitors.
 See coaching level requirements below.
-At National Championships, Smallboat Level 3 Coaching Certification is required.
+At National Championships, Smallboat Level 1 Instructor certification is required.
 Coaches must also provide evidence of successful completion of USOC’s Safe Sport program.
 At Area Junior Championships (area qualifiers for the Junior National Championships), Smallboat Level 1 Instructor certification is required.

 A US Sailing coach will be supplied.
 No private/team coaching is permitted.
 Private/team spectator boats only if permitted in the NOR.
 The OA may arrange for spectator boats.